 Public funds would only go to public areas of the ballpark.

 The Rays have committed $1.27 billion toward the stadium plus all cost overruns.
+Their goal is to open the ballpark by March 2029.
+Their lease at St. Petersburg's Tropicana Field ends at the end of the 2028 season.

-Before the vote, Wostal sternly asked a series of questions of county staff involved in the negotiations.
+Before the county commission's vote, Wostal sternly asked a series of questions of county staff involved in the negotiations.
 Among them was whether there was any coercion involved in finalizing the MOU to "meet the state Legislature's mandate that the local government's reach an agreement prior to the release of the state's appropriations for this deal."

 "Can I say that we were threatened?
 No, we were not," replied Deputy County Administrator Greg Horwedel.